CTUAvastLab/Mill.jl/docs/src/manual/nodes.md

 y = im(AN)
 ```

 Note that because of the property mentioned above, the output of instance model `im` will always be a matrix.
-This result is then used in aggregation (`a`) which takes vector representation of all instances and produces a **single** vector per bag:
+We get four columns, one for each instance.
+This result is then used in [`Aggregation`](@ref) (`a`) which takes vector representation of all instances and produces a **single** vector per bag:

 ```@repl mill
 y = a(y, BN.bags)
 ```

-!!! unk "TODO"
+!!! unk "More about aggregation"
-link to aggregation page, a take proc je tam o jeden radek vice
+    To read more about aggregation operators and find out why there are four rows instead of three after applying the operator, see [Aggregation](@ref) section.

 Finally, `y` is then passed to a feed forward model (called bag model `bm`) producing the final output per bag.
 In our example we therefore get a matrix with three columns: